 5.15 Newark and Sherwood has a long tradition of Gypsies and Travellers living in certain locations in the District, mainly in Newark, Ollerton and rural locations across the District.
-Through the Gypsy and Traveller Accommodation Assessment (June 2016) (GTAA) a need for 40 pitches has been identified between 2013 - 2028.
-As a result of permissions having been granted since 2013, 28 additional pitches need to be provided over the rest of the plan period.

 - 5.16 Since 2007 over 100 additional pitches have been delivered in Newark, Ollerton and in rural locations across the District, which is by far the highest in the East Midlands.
-Whilst this number of pitches has more than meet the supply for the previous plan period, it is now the responsibility of the Council to ensure that supply up until 2028 is met.
+Whilst this number of pitches has more than meet the supply for the previous plan period, it is now the responsibility of the Council to ensure that supply up until 2033 is met.
+The specific level of need will be identified by the production of a new Gypsy & Traveller Needs Assessment which will be produced during 2018/19 and will inform the securing of future pitches.
+The Local Development Scheme will be updated to reflect the timescales required for this work.
 The approach is to secure such pitches through every avenue open to the Council.
-Core Policy 4 sets out the various ways that future need will be secured.
-It is proposed that given the balance of recent permissions 100% in rural locations in the Southwell and Sherwood Areas that the Council will secure additional provision in and around Newark Urban area where most Gypsies and Travellers live in the District.
+Core Policy 4 sets out the various ways that future need will be secured, including through allocations as part of the Allocations & Development Management DPD.
+It is proposed that given the balance of recent permissions - 100% in rural locations in the Southwell and Sherwood Areas - that the Council will secure additional provision in and around Newark Urban area where most Gypsies and Travellers live in the District.
 This is not to say that other locations are not appropriate provided they meet the policy requirements set out in Core Policy 5. - 5.17 No need for Travelling Showpeople plot provision has been identified, however the Council will consider any unexpected demand as set out in the provisions of Core Policy 5.